coq/coq/doc/sphinx/language/gallina-extensions.rst

     - the definition uses pattern matching on dependent types, which ``Function`` cannot deal with yet.
-    - the definition is not a *pattern-matching tree* as explained above.
+    - the definition is not a *pattern matching tree* as explained above.

 .. warn:: Cannot define principle(s) for @ident.